-Announcing the release of The Story Of Milford Mills & Marsh Creek Valley
+Announcing the upcoming release of The Story Of Milford Mills & Marsh Creek Valley

 Formerly long out of print, this fascinating illustrated history tells the story of a town taken by eminent domain to create a 500 plus acre reservoir and state park near Downingtown, Pennsylvania.